-University Health pharmacists Irene Vargas and Scott Frishman answer common questions and share how your local pharmacist can help you manage your medications.
+University Health pharmacists Irene Vargas and Sara Barraza answer common questions and share how our local pharmacist can help you manage your medications.

-We ensure that all the prescriptions we receive are the appropriate therapy and fit the patient’s needs.
-We take time with each patient to review their medication history and work with other providers to ensure they’re receiving the most appropriate therapy.
+Pharmacists ensure that all the prescriptions we receive are an appropriate therapy and fit the patient’s needs.
+We take time to review the patient’s medication history and work with providers to ensure that the patient is receiving the most appropriate therapy.

 What are the most common questions you get from patients and how do you answer them?

 “Do I have to take this with food?”
-There are specific medications that, if taken with food, it decreases the effectiveness of the medication.
-No question is a dumb question.
-For example, some medications for patients with cancer have to be taken without food or 30 minutes before food in order for it to be effective.
+There are specific medications that, if taken with food, the effectiveness of the medication will decrease.
+For example, there are some cancer medications that have to be taken without food or 30 minutes before food in order for the medication to be effective.

 Patients who take other medications, like herbal medications, ask, “Do these interact with other medications I’m taking?”
-We go through their list of prescription and oral medications.
-We have so many pharmacists on hand that we’re able to take the time with each patient and answer those questions.
+We as pharmacists, will go through the patient’s medications list and provide them with information about potential drug interactions.

 How do you help a patient manage multiple medications?

-The patient may be diabetic and might not know how to use a blood sugar meter, so we walk them through it as well.
-We also show them videos and then ask them to do it on their own before they leave to make sure they’re doing it correctly because some of them have to take their own insulin as well.
+If a patient is diabetic and does not know how to use a blood sugar meter, we walk them through it.
+We show patients videos on how to use the meter and then ask the patient to practice with the meter before they leave to make sure they’re doing it correctly.

 This will typically start with a conversation with your provider.
 Depending on the condition, your primary care provider may assist.
 Otherwise, specialty medications are typically prescribed by your specialist.

 Once you have a prescription or medication order, you have several options.
 As a patient, you should be given the choice of where you would like to fill the prescription.
-If University Health is your preferred option, you can call 210-743-3856, option 5, for our Medical Center location, and 210-358-9660, option 5, to speak with a member of the team.
+If University Health is your preferred option, you can call 210-743-3853 for our University Hospital location, and 210-358-9660 for our Robert B. Green downtown location to speak with a member of the team.

-They will enroll you in our Proactive Patient Monitoring Program and set up a follow-up visit with our pharmacists.
-These follow-up appointments can be completed in person or over the phone.
+A member of our team will enroll you in our proactive patient monitoring program and set up an initial visit with one of our dedicated specialty pharmacists.
+These visits can be in conducted in person or over the phone.

-We have a dedicated team of pharmacists and technicians that have been trained in specialty pharmacy that will provide a clinical assessment, ensuring that this medication is the best option for you.
+Our dedicated team of pharmacists and technicians have been trained specifically in specialty pharmacy and will provide the clinical assessment, ensuring that this medication is the best option for you.

 Once you have the medication in hand, the team will continue to follow-up throughout the year, ensuring your success as our patient.
 All of this, except the cost of the medication, is provided free of charge as a service to our community.